-These past few months, participatory budgets have been the talk of the town(s).
-It would however be a mistake to disregard them as a fad – they’re in fact powerful tools used to make public governance more accessible and transparent.
-Far from being a generic solution, PBs can be adapted to meet different communities’ needs and adapt to their goals.
-The CitizenLab platform allows local governments to create and implement their tailor-made participatory budget.
+Recently, participatory budgeting has been the talk of the town(s).
+It would be a mistake to disregard them as a fad as they are, in fact, powerful tools used to make local governance more accessible and transparent.
+Far from being a generic solution, participatory budgeting can be adapted to meet different communities’ needs and adapt to their goals.
+The CitizenLab platform allows local governments all around the world to create and implement their tailor-made participatory budget.
 This article aims to present three different recipes to inspire future projects.

-The city of Rueil opted for a rather short call for projects period (6 weeks).
+The city of Rueil opted for a rather short call for the project period (6 weeks).
 Given the involvement and mobilization of citizens on the platform, it was not necessary to extend this call for projects over several months.
 The ideas are currently being processed and classified by theme.
-Citizens will then have the opportunity to choose their favourite projects in each of these themes.
+Citizens will then have the opportunity to choose their favorite projects in each of these themes.
 To achieve this precise participatory process, we are working with Orange on blockchain technology.

 Just three examples among many others

-The participatory budget is a flexible tool that can be included in a variety of different scenarios.
+Participatory budgeting is a flexible tool that can be included in a variety of different scenarios.
 Investment proposals can come from citizens, but also from associations, private actors or the public sector.
-Participatory budget shouldn’t be perceived as a means to allocate “superfluous” or “surplus” budgets – they are a tool for informed and transparent budget exercise, and have the ability to strengthen ties between governments and their citizens.
+Participatory budgeting thus shouldn’t be perceived as a means to allocate “superfluous” or “surplus” budgets – they are a tool for informed and transparent budgeting method and have the ability to strengthen ties between governments and their citizens.